csitarichie/someip_cyclone_dds_bridge/README.md

  * ToDo Connect API calls from client facing APIs
  * If time allows, add testing framework
  * if time allows, add implementation of extended SOME/IP services.

+## Getting Stared
+How to use the source code and the build system.

+### Building
+As of now build is working on OSX/Darwin with prerequisites installed by Darwin.

+Prerequisites:
+* cmake `brew install cmake` version is 3.22
+* ninja `brew install ninja` version 1.10.2
+* bison `brew install bison` version 3.8.2
+* git   `brew install git`   version 2.34.1
+* ToDo Add vSomeIP dependencies

+### Dispatcher Concept

+### Dispatcher UML

+### Dispatcher sequence diagram